MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-3.md

 This step in the tutorial details how you can use an existing **certificate** with the service principal to access an Azure resource.

-## Create a service principal and a new certificate
+## Create a service principal containing new certificate

 To create a _self-signed_ certificate for authentication, use the `--create-cert` parameter: